 Every private employer in Nevada, under Nevada law is required to carry state mandated Workers’ Compensation insurance.
 However many potential clients injured on the job begin their search online for a Workers’ Compensation attorney and inadvertently divulge private information to either an out-of-state law firm or lead generating firm only to have that out-of-state entity refer their case to a local Nevada attorney.
 While they may make claims of having attorneys on staff, most are not members of the Nevada State Bar and cannot represent you with your claim.
 To practice law in Nevada you must be licensed in Nevada!

-Under each State, there are Workers' Compensation timelines and nuances which differ from state to state.
+Under each State, there are Workers’ Compensation timelines and nuances which differ from state to state.
 An employee who is injured on the job must abide by the governing statutes enacted by the state.
-Further, your treating provider or doctor must be an approved Workers' Compensation provider.
-At Benson & Bingham, we are intimately familiar with the stringent guidelines surrounding Workers' Compensation injuries in Nevada.
+Further, your treating provider or doctor must be an approved Workers’ Compensation provider.
+At Benson & Bingham Accident Injury Lawyers, LLC, we are intimately familiar with the stringent guidelines surrounding Workers’ Compensation injuries in Nevada.
 We have identified and are well aware of approved providers and their tendencies to provide favorable or unfavorable recommendations for an injured worker.
-An out-of-state entity will have a difficult time identifying or naming any of the approved doctors in Nevada.
+An out-of-state attorney will have a difficult time identifying or naming any of the approved doctors in Nevada.
 At the inception of your case we can assist you to get the most out of your work injury.